pragyakashyap/Sorting-Visualizer/README.md

 npm run dev
 ```

-2.Open your browser and visit http://localhost:5173 to access the Sorting Visualizer.
+2. Open your browser and visit http://localhost:5173 to access the Sorting Visualizer.

-3.Use the Generate new array button to generate a new array, select a sorting algorithm, and visualize the sorting process.
+3. Use the Generate new array button to generate a new array, select a sorting algorithm, and visualize the sorting process.